This page lists the supported metric and bucket aggregations that can be used when creating aggregations for visualizations in Kibana.

 The unique count (cardinality) aggregation returns the number of unique values in a field.
 Select a field from the drop-down list.

 ChaosSearch Kibana users can build visualizations and dashboards that summarize data using the following bucket aggregations.
 Note that different bucket types are supported for each visualization type.
 After you select the visualization type, the available bucket aggregations are displayed in the Aggregation menu.
+This image represents only a partial list, specifically the types supported for tables.

 A date histogram is built from a numeric field and organized by date.
 You can specify a time frame for the intervals in seconds, minutes, hours, days, weeks, months, or years.
 You can also specify a custom interval frame by selecting Custom as the interval and specifying a number and a time unit in the text field.
 Custom interval time units are s for seconds, m for minutes, h for hours, d for days, w for weeks, and y for years.
 Different units support different levels of precision, down to one second.
 Intervals are labeled at the start of the interval, using the date-key returned by Elasticsearch.
 For example, the tooltip for a monthly interval will show the first day of the month.